senithkay/vscode-extensions-public/README.md

 ### Setting up the Prerequisites

-Before getting started, make sure you have installed the [Visual Studio Code editor](https://code.visualstudio.com/download).
+Before getting started, make sure you have installed the [Visual Studio Code editor](https://code.visualstudio.com/download) with version >= 1.67.0.

 ### Installing the Ballerina Extension